 Gladys Browman, RD, MPH, Sr. Research Coordinator, is a Registered Dietitian with over five years of relevant experience in dietary assessment, nutrient databases, nutritional epidemiologic research methods, protocols and study management.
 She works with Dr. Daniel-MacDougall and Ms. Ranieri to supervise and support dietary assessment training, coding and processing dietary data.

-Morgan Campbell, B.S., Coordinator, Research Data is a recent graduate from the University of Houston with a degree in Human Nutrition and Foods.
+Morgan Campbell, B.S., Coordinator, Research Data is graduate from the University of Houston with a degree in Human Nutrition and Foods.
 Her primary responsibilities are to assist the program manager to implement human feeding study protocols and to assist with dietary assessment.

 Leticia Gatus, Dr.PH, MPH, is the Research Manager for the Center for Energy Balance in Cancer Prevention and Survivorship.
 She assists with the administrative and financial oversight of the Bionutrition Research Core and promotes the Core services to Center members.